 - 4 heaping cups bite-sized cauliflower florets and stems

-- 1 tablespoon good-quality curry powder, more or less to taste
+- 1 tbsp good-quality curry powder, more or less to taste

 - 1/2 cup dark raisins

 - 2 big handfuls baby spinach or arugula, or more, as desired